 The Link Between Journaling and Weight Loss

-Did you know dieters who keep a food diary or journal will lose twice the weight than those who don’t?
+Did you know clients who keep a food diary or journal will lose twice the weight than those who don’t?
 Research reveals a link between journaling and weight loss: a written or electronic account of your food intake makes you more accountable for your actions.
 Here’s why a food journal is important:

 Make Better Choices